mosmn/Notes/sections/theo/networking/module1.md

 When a network is scalable, it means it can quickly expand to support new users and applications without affecting(degrading) the performance of the network.

+These networks are scalable because the designers follow accepted standards and protocols.

 ### Quality of Service (QoS)

 Network congestion, occurs when the demand for network bandwidth exceeds its availability.